headexpanded/streemer/README.md

 ## Example

 I connect my smart meter.
 I set my payment limit at 20 dollars.
-When I have used 20 dollars of energy, 20 dollars is paid from my account direct to my energy supplier.
+When I've used 20 dollars worth of energy, 20 dollars is paid from my account direct to my energy supplier.

--   I can add smart meters, or remove smart meters, at any time.
+-   Add smart meters, or remove smart meters, at any time.
--   I can change my payment _limit_ at any time.
+-   Change your payment _limit_ at any time.
--   I can change my payment _method_ at any time.
+-   Change your payment _method_ at any time.
--   I can _pause_ Streemer at any time.
+-   No money in your account?
+Then _pause_ Streemer at any time.
--   At the end of my billing period, the remaining payable is far less than before!
+-   At the end of your billing period, the remaining payable is far less than before!

 ## Learning Streemer